lquidfire/postallow/README.md

 When executed, Postallow will generate a file named ```postscreen_spf_allowlist.cidr```, write it to your Postfix directory, then reload Postfix to pick up any changes.

-Add the filename of your allowlist (and optionally your blacklist) to the ```postscreen_access_list``` option in your Postfix ```main.cf``` file, like this:
+Add the filename of your allowlist (and optionally your blocklist) to the ```postscreen_access_list``` option in your Postfix ```main.cf``` file, like this:

     postscreen_access_list = permit_mynetworks,
     ...
             cidr:/etc/postfix/postscreen_spf_allowlist.cidr,
-            cidr:/etc/postfix/postscreen_spf_blacklist.cidr,
+            cidr:/etc/postfix/postscreen_spf_blocklist.cidr,
     ...

-**IMPORTANT:** If you choose to enable blacklisting, list the blacklist file *after* the allowlist file in ```main.cf```, as shown above.
+**IMPORTANT:** If you choose to enable blocklisting, list the blocklist file *after* the allowlist file in ```main.cf```, as shown above.
 If you misconfigure Postallow and an IP address inadvertently finds its way onto both lists, the first entry "wins."
-Listing the allowlist file first in ```main.cf``` will assure that allowlisted hosts aren't blacklisted, even if they appear in the blacklist file.
+Listing the allowlist file first in ```main.cf``` will assure that allowlisted hosts aren't blocklisted, even if they appear in the blocklist file.

 Then do a manual ```postfix reload``` or re-run ```./postallow``` to build a fresh allowlist and automatically reload Postfix.